bnjmnrsh/CloudflareWorker-middleman-API/readme.md

 ### Simplicity & Cost 💰

 Cloudflare Workers are 'serverless', written in JavaScript, and are easy to spool up.
 This cuts out the setup and maintenance overhead of complex tooling.
-Cloudflare's generous free tier makes this perfect for side projects, Github Pages, etc.
+Cloudflare's generous free tier makes them perfect for side projects, Github Pages, etc.

 ### Speed 🏎

 Cloudflare's global network of low latency servers ensures that your requests are handeled by a hub nearest to your users.
 Further, any subsequent 3rd party API fetch calls your worker make, use Cloudfare's best-in-class global network, resulting in flaming hot tacos for response times 🌮🌮 (and who doesn't like tacos).

-Anecdotal experience based on flaky broadband in rural Scotland, and an even shoddier 3G network _prove_ that a middleman API using this approach greatly improved the responsiveness of my apps when collating two or more asynchronous fetch requests.
-Also, I can now run faster, can learn a new languages in a day, and have lasers for eyes - your millage may vary. 🏃🏼‍♂️ 🕶️
+Anecdotal experience based on flaky broadband in rural Scotland, and an even shoddier 3G network _prove™️_ that this middleman API approach greatly improved the responsiveness of my apps, especially when collating two or more asynchronous fetch requests.
+Also, I can now run faster, can learn a new languages in a day, and have lasers for eyes .... your millage may vary. 🏃🏼‍♂️ 🕶️

 ## What's included?